FractalGiraffe/COMP0029/README.md

 ## Project Setup

 Start by opening the notebook in Google Colab.
-Save a copy in Drive and upload the dataset to Drive, under `COMP0029/labeled_data.p`.
+Save a copy of the notebook in Drive and upload the dataset to Drive, under `COMP0029/labeled_data.p`.
 Finally, run the copy of the notebook.

 ~~~
 @inproceedings{hateoffensive,